AbilitySpectrum/Sensact/README.md

 #### Set up

-The shield design is place in the *hardware* directory.
+The shield design is in the *hardware* directory.
 We plan to make the physical board available on cost recovery basis for users with physical impairment.

-The Arduino code is contained in the *Sensact* directory.
+The Arduino code is in the *Sensact* directory.

 The web-based configuration software is in the *configSensact* directory.